How to Use Goal Seek in Excel

 Goal Seek is one of Excel's built-in What-If Analysis tool that helps you find the input value in a formula to get a desired result.

-Goal Seek is one of Excel’s What-if Analysis tools that helps you to find the input value of a formula to get the desired output.
-It shows how one value in a formula impacts another.
-In simple words, if you have a target value you want to achieve, you can use goal seek to find the best input value for getting it.
+Goal Seek is one of Excel’s What-if Analysis tools that helps you to find the correct input value of a formula to get the desired output.
+It shows how one value in a formula affects another.
+In other words, if you have a target value you want to achieve, you can use goal seek to find the right input value for getting it.

-For example, let’s say you scored a total of 65 marks in a subject and you need at least an 80 to get an A grade in that subject.
-Luckily, you have one final assignment that might help you to raise your average.
-You can use Goal Seek to figure out how much score do you need on that final assignment to get an A grade.
+For example, let’s say you scored a total of 75 marks in a subject and you need at least a 90 to get an S grade in that subject.
+Thankfully, you have one last test that might help you to raise your average score.
+You can use Goal Seek to figure out how much score do you need on that final test to get an S grade.

 Components of Goal Seek Function

-The Goal Seek Function comprises of three parameters, namely:
+The Goal Seek Function consists of three parameters, viz.:

 - Set cell – This is the cell wherein the formula is entered.
-It specifies the cell in which you want the desired result.
+It specifies the cell in which you want the desired output.

-- To value – This is the Target / Desired Value that you want as a result of the Goal Seek tool.
+- To value – This is the Target / Desired Value that you want as a result of the goal seek operation.

-- By changing cell – This specifies the cell whose value needs to be changed to achieve the desired result after the Goal Seek operation.
+- By changing cell – This specifies the cell whose value needs to be adjusted to get the desired output.

 How to Use Goal Seek in Excel: Example 1

-If you would like your increase your profit to ‘30%’ of your income, and assuming that you are unable to increase your investment, you realize that you must increase your revenue.
+If you would like your increase your profit to ‘30%’, but you are unable to increase your investment, so you must increase your revenue to gain profit.
 But to how much?
 Goal seek will help you find it.

 You use the following formula in cell B13 to calculate the profit percentage: